 Some experts even advise descending 1,600 - 3,200ft (500 - 1,000m) for 24 hours to allow the body to acclimatize more slowly.
 Medical treatment of more severe forms of altitude sickness such as HACE and HAPE should be given by a person skilled in altitude medicine.
 A traveler who suspects HACE or HAPE should immediately descend to a lower altitude and seek advanced medical care.
 Some medications discussed below may aid in the treatment, but the descent is the best medicine.

 Prevent altitude sickness by making a slow and gradual ascent to altitude.
-Some experts advise not climbing more than 4,950 to 6,500ft (1,500 to 2,000m) in a 24-hour period when traveling above 8,200ft (2,500m).
+Some experts advise not ascending more than 4,950 to 6,500ft (1,500 to 2,000m) in a 24-hour period when traveling above 8,200ft (2,500m).
 This gives the body a chance to acclimatize to the new altitude and an opportunity to observe people for symptoms of AMS.
 This slow and gradual ascent is easier when travelers are hiking.

 Sometimes, a slow and gradual ascent is not always possible.
-A few methods can help adjust the body to the shock of suddenly being at high altitude.
-Some evidence supports mild exercise the day of arrival such as a short walk, to aid with acclimatization.
-Heavy exercise the day of arrival could be disastrous.
+A few methods can help adjust the body to the shock of suddenly being at a high altitude.
+Some evidence supports mild exercise on the day of arrival such as a short walk, to aid with acclimatization.
+Heavy exercise on the day of arrival could be disastrous.

 Alcohol or sedatives, which can mask the symptoms of AMS, should be avoided for the first few days of altitude.
 Staying hydrated is also important.

 Certain medications can help prevent and even treat AMS.
 The most commonly used medication is acetazolamide.
 This medication is used to both prevent and treat symptoms of AMS.
 Often taken as a 125mg tablet, twice per day, acetazolamide is effective at preventing AMS symptoms.
-This medication has the potential to cause allergic reactions in people with a history of sulfa allergies and can change the way some foods or drinks taste especially carbonated beverages.
+This medication has the potential to cause allergic reactions in people with a history of sulfa allergies and can change the way some foods or drinks taste, especially carbonated beverages.
 Overall, the medication is very well tolerated and is a viable option for travelers looking to take precautions in preventing AMS.
 This medicine should be started 24 hours before making an ascent, while at altitude and for 48 hours after a descent.

 Dexamethasone is a steroid that can be used as a prophylactic medicine for those unable to tolerate acetazolamide.
 This medicine is best used as treatment but is still an option.